joonho3020/joonho3020.github.io/content/articles/xls-article.md

 [^1]: Catapult or SystemC.
 [^2]: Technically, backpressure bugs can still happen.
-[^3]: Or perhaps in my unsuccessful attempt to use it
+[^3]: Or perhaps in my unsuccessful attempt to use it.
+[^4]: It may actually be worse than writing RTL, given how unergonomic the language is.
+[^5]: Do you really need a new HDL for such a narrow class of datapaths?
+[^6]: For blocks that do not fit XLS's abstractions well, XLS may produce worse PPA than a carefully optimized RTL implementation.